Makkura666/black-mamba/README.md

 cmake -G 'Xcode' ..
 ```

-# Todo
-* what licence should this project use
-* parse CMakeLists CMake_Skeleton for ideas

 # Used resources
 * [ASCII text generator](http://patorjk.com/software/taag/)
 Used for generating intro title for the terminal